clonalQuant: Quantifying Unique Clones

-The first function to explore the clones is clonalQuant() to return the total or relative numbers of unique clones.
+The clonalQuant() function is used to explore the clones by returning the total or relative numbers of unique clones.

 clonalQuant(combined.TCR,